-V. Conclusion
+Conclusion

-The NID goes a long way to treating equity finance as favorably as debt finance, and removing any tax incentive to use unstable financing structures.
-It will not be relevant for holding companies, as dividends are exempt from tax in any case, but, as the example above shows, it can lead to a significant reduction in taxable profits for trading companies.
-It should therefore act as an incentive for Cyprus companies to invest in income-generating projects, with knock-on benefits for employment and general economic activity.
+The NID goes a long way towards redressing the balance between equity finance and debt finance, and removing any tax incentive to use unstable financing structures.
+It will not be relevant for holding companies, since dividends are exempt from tax in any case, but, as the example above shows, it can lead to a significant reduction in taxable profits for trading companies.
+It should therefore act as an incentive for Cyprus companies to invest in income-generating projects, with consequent benefits for employment and general economic activity.